Code0x13/SubCert/README.md

 # SubCert
 Subdomain enumeration by obtaining SSL certificates and checking the CN and SAN fields.

-# Warning
 This is a work in progress, so may have bugs!

-# Disclaimer

-This tool is for authorised use only where permission is in place.
+This tool is for authorised use only where you have been granted permission to test!

 # Usage
 ```